Christianrodz/ICOM5015-Artificial_Intelligence/README.md

 # ICOM5015-Artificial_Intelligence
-Contains every prj worked on for the course of AI
+This repository contains all the projects I've worked on during the 2022-2023 spring semester course of Artificial Intelligence.